groshevpavel/noveo_exercise/README.md

 You should spend at least a few hours on this so the end result is meaningful enough to help us understand how you work.

-Once completed, share it with us by email or through a private GitHub repository with a full history available.
+Once completed, share it with uPRos by email or through a private GitHub repository with a full history available.

 If you have access to a linux docker environment, our team would love to docker build & run it.

+#### Propose of improvments
+Need to write error handling of controller's notify_all function, now there is nothing handles.
+If we get exception at notify_all must have a detailed error description, that must add to endpoint response